-- Howe-Everett Connector Trail: A new trail between Everett Covered Bridge and the Hale Connector Trail and improvements to existing natural surface trails to Howe Meadow as identified in Alternative 3A.
-(0.5 mile) - Jaite Connector Trail: Utilize proposed route for Jaite Loop trail and extend for equestrian use to cross Highland Road and connect to existing Valley Bridle near the Jaite Wayside Parking area as identified in Alternative 3A.
-(0.5 mile) - Reroute of Valley Bridle Trail near Brecksville Reservation: 0.10 miles of new trail to replace trail removed out of existing wetland area as identified Common to All Action Alternatives.
+- Howe-Everett Connector Trail: A new trail between Everett Covered Bridge and the Hale Connector Trail and improvements to existing natural surface trails to Howe Meadow as identified in Alternative 3A. - Jaite Connector Trail: Utilize proposed route for Jaite Loop trail and extend for equestrian use to cross Highland Road and connect to existing Valley Bridle near the Jaite Wayside Parking area as identified in Alternative 3A. - Reroute of Valley Bridle Trail near Brecksville Reservation: 0.10 miles of new trail to replace trail removed out of existing wetland area as identified Common to All Action Alternatives. - New trails at Perkins Trail and Riding Run Trail: Reroute alignments of removed trail segments.
+2.60 miles of reroutes to minimize stream crossings and fall line uphill sections as identified in Alternative 2A.